University of Connecticut: Undergraduate

-Students at UConn can pursue over 100 majors, eight undergraduate degrees, 17 graduate degrees and five professional degree programs.
+Students at UConn can pursue over 100 majors, eight undergraduate degrees, 17 graduate degrees and five professional degree programs across 10 schools and colleges.
 Students choose from 87 different minors at UConn, including areas of study not offered as formalized majors.

 UConn participates in the New England Board of Higher Education's Regional Student Program (NERSP), allowing students from the five other New England states to enroll at the university at a reduced out-of-state tuition rate if their intended major is not offered by one of their in-state universities.
 The university also participates in a special guaranteed admissions program with the Connecticut Community Colleges (CCC) that is designed for academically qualified students who are attending a Connecticut community college and who are planning to transfer to the University of Connecticut in Liberal Arts & Sciences, Agriculture, Health & Natural Resources, Business, or Engineering.
 Each year, more than 1,000 transfer students are admitted to the university.

-Admissions
+Undergraduate admission, retention, and graduation

-As of 2017, of the entering freshman at the main campus in Storrs, 54% ranked in the top tenth of their high school class and 89% in the top quarter.
+As of 2017, of the entering freshman at the main campus, 54% ranked in the top tenth of their high school class and 89% in the top quarter.
 UConn's retention rate is among the best for public universities in the nation, with 93% of students returning for their sophomore year.
 UConn ranks third out of 58 public research universities on basis of graduation time, with the average time to graduate being 4.2 years among those who graduate within 6 years.